tgrall/tgrall-old.github.io/source/_posts/2015-01-23-everybody-says-hackathon.markdown

 by @ideo

-You will be surprised to see what can be done when you let the passionnate people do what they love, but also it will be a good opportunity to motivate your team.
+You will be surprised to see what can be done when you let the passionate people do what they love, but also it will be a good opportunity to motivate your team.

 I will be pleased to discuss that you will, so feel free to drop me a comment.